pananton/busrpc-spec/busrpc.md

 Useful and consistent documentation is a must for any API.
 The cornerstone of documentation of a busrpc-compliant API is "code as documentation" principle.
 By simply inspecting busrpc root directory developers can obtain information about:
 * API main entities (namespaces, classes, methods and structures)
-* endpoints (i.e., message bus topics), where API is available
+* endpoints, where API is available
 * system infrastructure:
   * services
   * their responsibilities (i.e., which methods are implemented or invoked by each service)